CloudCannon/treat-jekyll-template/README.md

 ## Setup

 1. Add your site and author details in `_config.yml`.
-2. Add your Google Analytics and Disqus keys to `_config.yml`.
+2. Add your Google Analytics, Disqus and MailChimp keys to `_config.yml`.
+3. Add your details to `_data/sidebar.yml`
-3. Get a workflow going to see your site's output (with [CloudCannon](https://app.cloudcannon.com/) or Jekyll locally).
+4. Get a workflow going to see your site's output (with [CloudCannon](https://app.cloudcannon.com/) or Jekyll locally).

 ## Develop

-Hydra was built with [Jekyll](http://jekyllrb.com/) version 3.3.1, but should support newer versions as well.
+Treat was built with [Jekyll](http://jekyllrb.com/) version 3.3.1, but should support newer versions as well.

 Install the dependencies with [Bundler](http://bundler.io/):